Never Drink An Espresso Martini Again: Carajillo Recipe

 2. Make your espresso.
 While your glass is chilling, prepare your espresso and let cool for a few minutes.

 4. Serve immediately.
-Twist an orange rind over top for garnish and added aromatics.
+Pour into chilled glass with ice.
+Twist an orange rind over the top for garnish and added aromatics.